thephpleague/uri-src/docs/components/7.0/fragment-directives.md

 This specialized fragment component contains a list of `Directives` that can be used by user-agent to further improve UX when navigating to or inside a website.
-As of time of this writing, only the **Text Directive** is defined by the [URL Fragment Text Directives](https://wicg.github.io/scroll-to-text-fragment/) but nothing preclute the addition of other directives in the future.
+As of time of this writing, only the **Text Directive** is defined by the [URL Fragment Text Directives](https://wicg.github.io/scroll-to-text-fragment/) but nothing preclude the addition of other directives in the future.

 The component on itself includes the same public API as the generic [Fragment](/components/7.0/fragment/) class and, in addition, provides methods to handle directives.